 Regarding the Roadmap Act's requirement that the Board consider "the meaningful involvement of all people with respect to the development, implementation and enforcement of environmental laws, regulations and policies, including climate change policies", the Siting Board has extensively outlined its public participation activities.
 Fulfillment of environmental justice/LAP public participation requirements in this proceeding is perhaps the area of greatest agreement between the Company, CLF/GR, and BRG.
 CLF/GR acknowledged "that Eversource and the Board have made strides in expanding public participation in EFSB 22-01 by scheduling the public hearing in the evening, providing translated materials including communications from the Presiding Officer, offering simultaneous interpretation of English and Spanish at public and evidentiary hearings, and recording information to post to YouTube."
 BRG agrees with CLF/GR's assessment, and the Company shares the view that that the Siting Board has complied with the Roadmap Act and EJ Policy in its conduct of the proceeding.
-The Siting Board appreciates this recognition of its efforts to ensure fulfillment of environmental justice and LAP objectives of providing meaningful participation.
+The Siting Board appreciates this recognition of its efforts to ensure fulfillment of environmental justice and LAP objectives of providing meaningful participation opportunities in this proceeding and eliminating language barriers to such participation.